lidofinance/alerting-forta/csm-alerts/README.md

    1. General
       1. 🔴 HIGH: EL rewards stealing penalty reported/settled/cancelled for an operator.
       2. 🟠 MEDIUM: targetLimitMode was set for an operator.
-      3. 🟢 LOW: More than 3 operators have the same manager or reward address.
-      4. 🟢 LOW: Module's share is close to the targetShare.
+      3. 🟢 LOW: Module's share is close to the targetShare.
-      5. 🟢 LOW: More than N "empty" batches in the queue.
+      4. 🟢 LOW: More than N "empty" batches in the queue.
 (N = 30)
-      6. 🟢 LOW: More than N validators in the queue.
+      5. 🟢 LOW: More than N validators in the queue.
 (N = 200)
-      7. 🔵 INFO: Operator X was unvetted.
+      6. 🔵 INFO: Operator X was unvetted.
-      8. 🔵 INFO: Public release is activated.
+      7. 🔵 INFO: Public release is activated.
-      9. 🔵 INFO: Every 100 new operators created (69th as well).
+      8. 🔵 INFO: Every 100 new operators created (69th as well).
    2. Roles monitoring
       1. 🚨 CRITICAL: role change: DEFAULT_ADMIN_ROLE
       2. 🚨 CRITICAL: role change: PAUSE_ROLE